 - Finland – 3

 - Slovenia – 2

 California Accidental Shooting Deaths

-There were a grand total of 3,095 shooting deaths in California in 2015, according to the CDC.
+There were a total of 3,095 shooting deaths in California in 2015, according to the CDC.
 2015 is the last year that the CDC currently has a full set of statistics on firearm mortality rates.

-A recent study by John Hopkins University revealed that while California was the location of significant number of homicides by gun in the United States, the incidence of accidental shootings in the state was proportionally lower than in many other states in the country.
+A recent study by John Hopkins University revealed that while California was the location of a significant number of homicides by gun in the United States, the incidence of accidental shootings in the state was proportionally lower than in many other states in the country.
 Only a fraction of the 3,095 shootings in California in 2015 were thought to be accidental.